Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 	- Also, Rattle is banned.
 I have shown how op are shutdowns in the video [Tactics Ogre OV mod Heavenly General Maitreya in Phorampa Wildwood](https://www.youtube.com/watch?v=U2Q3n5HnjwE).
 	- "At a time" means, when one enemy is shutdown, then you are not allowed to get others shutdown.
 	- Exception: you are allowed to shutdown multiple units in one action (AOE), however of course you can only do this when there is no other shutdown enemy.
 (2021/1/21)
-		- If there exist shutdown enemies and new enemies are shutdown in another action, then the player loses immediately.
+		- If there exist shutdown enemies and new enemies are shutdown in another action, then the player loses immediately. **Exception**: story battle characters that are not in control won't cause a sudden loss.
 		- Note that if you have one enemy shutdown, the charmed one might make another shutdown so you lose immediately according to the rule.
 Be careful.
 - **Skill Clause**
 	- Equipping the skill Stop Ward is prohibited.